 Support DP Wrestling - Your gift matters!

-Boys Junior Varsity (JV): Provides developing wrestlers with critical competition and experience, preparing them to step into a Varsity position when needed.
+Boys Junior Varsity (JV): Provides developing wrestlers with critical experience, preparing them to step into a Varsity position when needed.
 JV is a developmental role, not a less important one.

-Every wrestler will get the opportunity to compete in at least five tournaments per season, with at least two matches per tournament.
-While winning more matches can lead to more opportunities, we define success by effort and improvement, not just wins.
-Our coaching staff works hard to get as many matches as possible for all our wrestlers.
+Every wrestler, regardless of level, will get the opportunity to compete in at least five tournaments per season, with at least two matches per tournament.
+While winning more matches can lead to additional opportunities, we define success by effort and improvement, not just wins.
+Our coaching staff works hard to provide as many matches as possible for all our wrestlers.

-Wrestle-offs are a key part of our program, used to determine the starter for each weight class when competition spots are limited.
-These full-match competitions are typically held during practice under the supervision of our coaches.
-The winner earns the Varsity spot, while the other wrestler competes at the JV level.
+Wrestle-offs are one metric used to determine the starter for each weight class when spots are limited.
+They are full-match competitions are held during practice under the supervision of the coaches and provide a fair and competitive process.

-This process ensures a fair and unbiased selection, promoting a healthy and competitive environment.
-While wrestle-offs are our primary method for earning a spot, coaches may consider additional factors like injury, effort, and attitude.
+While wrestle-offs are our primary method for earning a spot, coaches have the final say and also consider other factors like attendance, effort, attitude, and injury.
 We believe this approach rewards hard work and consistency while ensuring the best athletes represent our school on the mat.

 For detailed information on weight certification and a healthy approach to weight management, please refer to our Weight & Health page.